| PathEngine home | previous: | next: |

 Obstacles that need to plan paths around other obstacles require full pathfind preprocess.

-For detailed reference about the preprocess generation methods refer to
+For detailed reference about preprocess generation refer to